The Bankrate promise

 While the tax rules for home sales have changed in recent years, meaning sale profits don’t automatically face IRS charges, any paperwork relating to a residence should be kept for as long as the home is owned.

 Single home sellers now can net capital gains of $250,000 (double that for married couples) before owing the IRS.
 To determine whether sale profits fall within the tax-free limits, the seller must accurately establish a residence’s basis.
 That means that records related to a home’s value, such as settlement papers and receipts for improvements and additions, are critical.

-And if you sold a house before May 7, 1997, that could affect your current home's basis.
+And if you sold a house before May 7, 1997, that could affect your current home’s basis.
 With home sales back then, taxpayers were able to defer tax on any gain by using the profit to purchase another home and filing IRS Form 2119.
-If the home you're now selling is the one your pre-1997 sale proceeds were rolled into, Durand says that you'll need that information -- and those old forms -- to figure your current property's basis and any potential tax bill.
+If the home you’re now selling is the one your pre-1997 sale proceeds were rolled into, you’ll need that information — and those old forms — to figure your current property’s basis and any potential tax bill.